Safat99/Mechanical_Vibration_Analysis_with_MATLAB_and_Arduino/README.md

 # Mechanical_Vibration_Analysis_with_MATLAB_and_Arduino
 This is a real time project where I used ADXL335, a 3-axis-accelerometer to measure unknown vibration and then analyze them in matlab and plot them in excel

+I uploaded the project video as this [Linkedin post](https://www.linkedin.com/posts/sarker-safat-mahmud-safat99_matlab-arduinoproject-vibrationanalysis-activity-6836175024676843520-7reA).
+You can check for the demonstration and...
+Enjoy!!!

 ### The Main Objectives:
 The main task is for this project is to find the car's (test object) vibration and analysis all the outputs.
 With the similar set-up and codes anykind of mechanical vibration of an object can be found.